-TYPOGRAPHY
+ART 220 TYPOGRAPHY

 Basic principles and practices of lettering, typography and typographic design.
 A study of the history and evolution of letter styles, type, and their relationship to art and communication.
 Emphasis on letter formation, identification, layout, composition, and tools and materials.
 (F/S) \$50 course fee.
-Prerequisites: ART 210 or consent of instructor.
+Prerequisites: ART 210 or concurrent enrollment.

-DRAWING IN NATURE
+ART 224 DRAWING IN NATURE